Research Paper By Esther Muthoga

 Being creative may just be a matter of setting aside the time needed to take a step back and allow yourself to ask yourself if there is a better way of doing something.
 Edward de Bono calls this a ‘Creative Pause’.
 He suggests that this should be a short break of maybe only 30 seconds, but that this should be a habitual part of thinking.
 This needs self-discipline, as it is easy to forget.

 Another important attitude-shift is to view problems as opportunities for improvement.
 While this is something of a cliché, it is true.
-Whenever you solve a problem, you have a better product or service to offer afterwards.
+Whenever you solve a problem, you have a better product or service to offer afterward.

-Coaching is a useful way to develop people’s skills and abilities, and of boosting performance.
+Coaching is a useful way to develop people’s skills and abilities and boosting performance.
 It can also help deal with issues and challenges before they become major problems.
 A coaching session will typically take place as a conversation between the coach and the client and it focuses on helping the client discover answers for themselves.
 After all, people are much more likely to engage with solutions that they have come up with themselves, rather than those that are forced upon them!
 It means that the background of an issue and the options available are generally known to the client.
-The coach’s job is to ask the right questions to help clients arrive at their own conclusions.
+The coach’s job is to ask the right questions to help clients arrive at their conclusions.
 This is a very powerful way of helping people to change.

 The creativity techniques listed in this article can be useful in the coaching process by integrating them among many other coaching competencies.